Anilchowdary69/Aws-Stock-Market-Pipeline/README.md

 ## Author

-Built as part of a cloud engineering portfolio to demonstrate real-world AWS data pipeline architecture.
+Built as part of a cloud engineering portfolio to demonstrate real-world AWS data pipeline architecture, serverless computing, event-driven design, and production observability practices.